The Top 3 Blog Posts

 Some people have asked why history matters now, why do we still write history?
 How does it impact us in the present day?
 According to Richard Carrier, history is "social memory."
 History helps us to orient where we are in our world based on past events and to make sense of the present.
 By learning from the mistakes of the past, we can make better decisions in the present.
 History is deeply connected to the present and for that reason, it is imperative that we know our history.

-If you would like to get in touch with questions, ideas or submissions they would love to hear from you.
+If you would like to get in touch with questions, ideas or submissions she would love to hear from you.

 Behind the name

 They sat down to debate esoteric lore, history and whakapapa, and the interpretations of ancient karakia and waiata.

 We chose the Te Reo phrase ‘tāhuhu kōrero’ to be the name of our blog not only because it translates into ‘history’ in English, but because of the meaning of the word ‘kōrero’.
 According to the Māori dictionary, ‘kōrero’ can be translated to mean ‘speech, narrative, story, news, account, discussion, conversation, discourse, statement, information’.
 We felt that this multitude of definitions also captured the various methods and perspectives involved in the study of history.
 Most importantly, ‘kōrero’ emphasises the importance of the conversation element of this blog and the practice of history more broadly.
 To be a historian is not just to study the past; it is to engage in a conversation with other historians about the meanings of these events and their relevance.
 We hope that this blog can also be a platform for conversations about our histories and what they mean for us today.